Ekoda/Monolith/README.md

 The `src/backend/pubsub.ts` file houses the Publisher and Subscriber interfaces along with a PubSub class that implements both interfaces.
 These interfaces are modeled to be flexible, enabling you to plug in different Pub/Sub service providers like Google Pub/Sub, RabbitMQ, etc., as your project scales.

+## Logging

+The src/backend/logging.ts file encapsulates the logging logic and interfaces required for structured and consistent log handling throughout the application.
+This modular design allows for the integration of various logging libraries or services as the need arises, promoting a scalable and easily maintainable logging system.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.